What is Hope?

 Because they did not believe (aman) in Elohim, neither did they trust (batach) in His deliverance.
 (Psa 78:22)

-‘Our bones are dry, our hope (cord, firmness) is perished, and we ourselves have are cut off!’
+‘Our bones are dry, our hope (cord, firmness) perished, and we ourselves have been cut off!’

-In conclusion tikvah in Hebrew is a “strong and firm mind”, not a hopeful or wishfull expectation.
+In conclusion tikvah in Hebrew is a “strong and firm mind”, not a hopeful or wishful expectation.